JereKuusela/valheim-world_edit_commands/README.md

 - `discover=id,pintext,pintype,showmap`: Location discovery.
 If showmap=1, then opens the map automatically.
   - This works for vegvisirs in dungeons too.
-- `name=text`: Display name.
-Use _ as the space.
+- `name="text"`: Display name.
+Put " around the value if you use spaces.
-- `text=text`: Use text.
-Use _ as the space.
+- `text="text"`: Use text.
+Put " around the value if you use spaces.
-- `topic=text`: Topic shown with the text.
-Use _ as the space.
+- `topic="text"`: Topic shown with the text.
+Put " around the value if you use spaces.
-- `compendium=text`: Label added to the compendium.
-Use _ as the space.
+- `compendium="text"`: Label added to the compendium.
+Put " around the value if you use spaces.
 Start with - to remove the label.

 ### Examples: Structure Tweaks

-- `tweak_runestone compendium=Hello compendium=-Hi text=Stuff`: Adds Hello entry to the compendium while removing the Hi entry.
+- `tweak_runestone compendium="Hello world!" compendium=-Hi text=Stuff`: Adds Hello world! entry to the compendium while removing the Hi entry.

 ### Spawner Tweaks mod